jagjourney/jaggrok-elementor/readme.txt

 * **API key visibility controls:** Reveal or mask keys instantly with the built-in eye toggle so only trusted teammates can view sensitive credentials.
 * **Connection status badges:** Test each provider and get immediate success, pending, or error badges that confirm when an integration is ready for production.
 * **Built-in error log viewer:** Inspect the most recent API issues without leaving WordPress; the underlying log file lives at `wp-content/uploads/aimentor/aimentor-errors.log` (with automatic fallbacks if that path is unavailable).

+== Frame Workflow ==
+1. **Generate** layouts inside Elementor using AiMentor canvas requests.
+Each run can be archived with its provider, model, and prompt metadata for later reuse.
+2. **Archive** winning layouts so they appear under the private `AI Layouts` post type.
+Archival keeps historical prompts alongside the JSON canvas payload.
+3. **Promote to frame** from **Settings → Frame Library**.
+Administrators can toggle curated layouts, upload fresh preview thumbnails, refine summaries, and confirm suggested sections that editors will see.
+4. **Reuse** frames in Elementor.
+The AiMentor widget now surfaces a Frame Library panel that lists approved layouts with one-click insertion or prompt seeding to jumpstart new generations.

+Tip: periodically retire stale frames or swap preview imagery to keep the gallery current.
+A small rotation—removing unused layouts and promoting fresh winners—keeps the experience fast for editors.

 == Compatibility ==
 AiMentor requires the free version of Elementor to be active for its widget, settings, and copy workflows to load.
 When Elementor Pro is detected, advanced experiences—including canvas JSON generation and the in-dashboard **Pro Features** toggle—automatically light up.
 If Elementor Pro is not available, AiMentor gracefully downgrades canvas requests to copy output while keeping all text generation flows first-class for free users, so teams can still ship content without compromise.